BuzzReferrals/TangoCard_DotNet_SDK/README.md

   <dd>- Full name of giver of gift card.
 Set this value with either a string (length minumum 1 character to maximum of 255 characters) if `tcSend` is true, or null if parameter `tcSend` is false.</dd>

   <dt>TangoCard.Sdk.Response.Success.PurchaseCardResponse response</dt>
-  <dd>- This out paramter will provide a valid success response object if this method returns true upon success.</dd>
+  <dd>- This `out` parameter will provide a valid success response object if this method returns true upon success.</dd>
 </dl>

 ### `TangoCard.Sdk.Response.Success.PurchaseCardResponse` Properties ###